Lucieno/gforce-public/README.md

 - 8 Virtual Intel Xeon (Skylake) CPUs at 2GHz
 - 52 GB RAM

 Note that GPU is necessary.
+Nvidia P100 GPU is also well suited with our code.

 ## How to Install
 1. Install [Anaconda](https://www.anaconda.com/), a Python package manager.

-2. Build a Anaconda virtual environment and install required packages as follows:
+2. Build an Anaconda virtual environment and install required packages as follows:

        conda env create -f conda_requirement.yml

     It will create a virtual environment called `gforce`.
-Please activate this enviroment by:
+Please activate this environment by:

        conda activate gforce